Shifting Art at ReForm

 As part of ReForm, Azcune explored the nature of surrender and the avenues of empowerment, through an installation that is transformative.
 The installation made up of white flags was a symbol of surrender during the first week of ReForm, and that of empowerment during the second week, when he will take to them with spray cans and oil paint.

 After recently finishing his honours in visual art at QUT, Azcune is now living what he describes as the Bohemian dream – working at a bottle shop, applying for artist residencies and, most importantly, making art.

 Azcune attributes his inspiration for the ReForm installation to his external environment.
 Specifically, his situation as a recent graduate of fine arts, who is feeling the pressures of our current socio-economic environment to surrender into a more mainstream occupation.

 “My inspiration came through finishing honours and being just as nervous as every other artist that has just graduated,” says Azcune.

 “With the current political and socio economic situation, there’s a lot of pressure to just surrender from the arts or to move away from it,” says Azcune.

 This theme of surrender is prevalent in his ReForm installation.
-It is during the second week where the installation will transform as he ‘takes the piece back’, through a symbolic act of power and anti-establishment.
+It was during the second week where the installation transformed as he ‘takes the piece back’, through a symbolic act of power and anti-establishment.